INCOME FROM HOUSE PROPERTY: CHARGEABILITY

 Where let out property is vacant for part of the year [Section 23(1)(c)]

-Where let out property is vacant for part of the year and owing to vacancy, the actual rent is lower than the ER, then the actual rent received or receivable will be the GAV of the property.
+Where let out property is vacant for part of the year, loss due to vacancy is deductible from the higher of Expected Rent and actual rent received or receivable and remaining amount will be the GAV of the property.